sohilaabdallaa/sohilaabdallaa/README.md

 </div>

-### Graduating 🎓
+### About Me
+working as a QC Engineer at Instabug.
+I hold a diploma from the ITI program, specializing in Software Testing and Quality Assurance.
+ISTQB Certifications reinforce my qualifications:

+CTFL (Certified Tester Foundation Level)
+CT-AT (Certified Tester Foundation Level Agile Tester) CT-MAT (Certified Tester Mobile Application Testing) CT-PT (Certified Tester Performance Testing)
-I have recently graduated with a Bachelor's degree from the Faculty of Computers and AI at Cairo University, with a specialization in Information Systems and a strong foundation in Software Engineering.
+I graduated with a Bachelor's degree from the Faculty of Computers and AI at Cairo University, specializing in Information Systems.

 ### Languages and Tools 💻